gravitational/careers/challenges/systems/challenge-2.md

   parts are draft and which parts are complete.
 Instead we encourage asking questions in Slack and sharing a design document that is ready to be reviewed.

-Be sure to cover the following in your design:

-* CLI user experience: a couple examples of what it may look like to invoke a command.
-This allows us an opportunity to envision how we will run the program.
-* Level 3+: TLS setup (version, cipher suites, etc.)
-* Level 4+: Output streaming
-* Level 5: Process execution lifecycle (how will you start and stop jobs, add them to cgroups, etc.)

 Once the design document has been approved by two reviewers, move on to the implementation.